Chenilles-Network/chenilles-network.github.io/whitepaper.md

 will probably be centralized and require KYC.

-Each of the liquidity providers along the path to a payment can earn a small fee, and MuKn can earn a commission on those fees by connecting users to liquidity providers.
+Each of the liquidity providers along the path to a payment can earn a small fee, and Chenilles LLC can earn a commission on those fees by connecting users to liquidity providers.
 Even with those fees, the network can be much cheaper than existing centralized payment networks.
-And even though MuKn only gets a small commission on those small fees—we can disrupt the market, displace the big players of today and expand the already trillion dollar yearly transaction volume by serving populations currently unbanked in the developing world.
+And even though Chenilles LLC only gets a small commission on those small fees—we can disrupt the market, displace the big players of today and expand the already trillion dollar yearly transaction volume by serving populations currently unbanked in the developing world.